Generative Diffusion Receivers: Achieving Pilot-Efficient MIMO-OFDM Communications: Related Works

-Further considering the data symbols, \cite{zilberstein_joint_2024} proposed a diffusion-based unified channel and data generation algorithm for MIMO channels.
-However, in this work, the data is distributed over time, thus the pilots are still sufficient for a rough channel estimation alone.
+Further considering the data symbols, \cite{zilberstein_joint_2024} proposed a diffusion-based unified channel and data generation algorithm for MIMO channels. { The authors of \cite{bhattacharya2025successive} also proposes to utilize data prior distributions in low-rank MIMO channels.} However, in this work, the data is distributed over time, thus the pilots are still sufficient for a rough channel estimation alone.
 Moreover, in \cite{zilberstein_joint_2024}, the data symbols are also generated by the diffusion model, the necessity of which we question.
 From our point of view, an independent uniform distribution over all possible symbols is precious and optimal to describe the data symbols transmitted through the channel.
 Given the channel, there are usually efficient signal estimation methods based on Bayesian inference, some of which are even proven to be optimal under some conditions.
-On the other hand, it is usually hard to capture the characteristics of a discrete distribution by NNs because of the drawback in gradient methods.
+On the other hand, it is usually hard to capture the characteristics of a discrete distribution by NNs because of the drawbacks in gradient methods.
 Therefore, it is more desirable to retain some traditional data estimation units in the intelligent receivers.

+{ Specific to the wireless channel estimation and signal recovery problem, most existing works focus on the MIMO system, which is similar to the discussed system \cite{balevi2020high, MIMOdiffusion,ma_diffusion_2024,fesl_diffusion-based_2024,xu2025brownian,zilberstein_joint_2024,li2025wirelesschannelidentificationconditional, ni2025conditionaldiffusionmodeldrivengenerative,bhattacharya2025successive}.
+However, in this paper, we focus on the OFDM system with a single UE.
+Unlike the MIMO estimation problem where we have a complete initial estimation, we do not have an initial rough estimation of the complete channel estimation.
+Instead, different parts of the channel estimation have completely different confidence levels, and we can obtain almost no prior estimation for the subcarriers without pilots.
+Thus, the OFDM receiver raises further requirements for the diffusion model.
+To conclude this section, we summarize the differences of the considered tasks and show the existing solutions in Table \ref{table::intro2}.}